 The two things that were absolutely critical to my health and sanity was a portable TENS machine and pain relieving gel.
-It was amazing being able to come back from a day of adventuring to a guaranteed back massage, and I definitely wouldn’t have made it through the trip without that guarantee.
-I also brought my tiny machine (it’s about the size of my cell phone) and travel sized packs of Biofreeze for on-the-go relief.
+It was amazing being able to come back from a day of adventuring to a guaranteed back massage from my TENS machine, and I definitely wouldn’t have made it through the trip without that guarantee.
+I also brought my tiny machine (it’s about the size of my cell phone) and travel-sized packs of Biofreeze for on-the-go relief.

 What is a must-have item on your Europe packing list?
 I’d love to know!